 Not only are windows coated in condensation unappealing, they also can be a sign of a more serious air-quality issue within your home.
 Thankfully, there’s several things you can try to address the problem.

-What Produces Condensation on Windows
+What Creates Condensation along Windows

 Inside Moisture vs. In Between Panes

-Why Condensation on Windows Can Be Trouble
+Why Condensation on Windows Could Mean Trouble

-How to Decrease Humidity Throughout Your Home
+How to Decrease Humidity in Your Home